pe-st/garmin-connect-export/CONTRIBUTING.md

 ### Testing

-There is a small set of unit test, using [pytest](https://docs.pytest.org/en/latest/)
+There is a small set of unit test, using [pytest](https://docs.pytest.org/en/latest/);
+these tests are executed automatically whenever a commit is pushed or when a pull request is updated.

-I found that the free [PyCharm Community](https://www.jetbrains.com/pycharm/download/) is well suited for running the tests, and it's very easy to switch between Python 2.7 and Python 3.x to make sure the tests run with both versions.
+I found that the free [PyCharm Community](https://www.jetbrains.com/pycharm/download/) is well suited for running the tests.

 Unfortunately there are no mocks yet for simulating Garmin Connect during development, so for real tests you'll have to run the script against your own Garmin account.